Torphichen: History

-Many of the workshippers in the Torphichen Parish "came out" of the established Church of Scotland in the Disruption and the village has the oldest purpose-built Free Church, erected that same year at the top of Low Brae in a Norman Revival Style.
+Many of the worshippers in the Torphichen Parish "came out" of the established Church of Scotland in the Disruption and the village has the oldest purpose-built Free Church, erected that same year at the top of Low Brae in a Norman Revival Style.
 By 1930, the free congregation was reunited with the established church and they worshipped together again (and since) at the parish kirk (adjacent to the Preceptory).
 The old free church became the parish hall and is now named St. John's church hall.

 In 1897, the octagonal Jubilee Fountain was added to the village square.
 The north side of the square contains the village post office (and shop) and several cottages, constructed in the 19th century.
 The West Side of the square contains several 19th century buildings, including an 1802 Georgian town house and Rose Cottage and Smiddy (about 1800); both are listed buildings under Historic Environment Scotland.
 To the south of the square on High Brae is the inn (1872 incorporating older elements) and Viewforth, a B listed early 19th century house.
 Beside High Brae is a sundial dating to 1660.
 Other old buildings in the town include the listed 18th century dwellings of Ivy cottage on Low Brae and Hill House on High Brae.

 The village clustered around the church and the village Square for centuries, slowly expanding northwards, a process accelerated by the creation of the James Wood Park in 1922 and of the building of council houses from 1945 in Greenside and Bowyett.
 In the mid-1950s, council housing was built in Priorscroft in the north and in St. John's Place in the south of the village.
 At that time, the village included a branch of Bathgate Co-op Society, a miners' welfare (reflecting locally resident miners rather than any substantial colliery) and a residents parish council.

 In the Second World War, the primary school called "Torphichen primary" or "TPS" was a rationing point in Scotland.

 In the early 1960s, the last council housing built in the village was erected in Northgate and Priorscroft in the north and also at Manse road in the south of the village.
 The 1960s and 1970s saw an expansion of the village to the south with a scattering of new private houses in Cathlaw Lane and Craigs Court.
 The 1990s saw building of more private homes at Priorsgrange and in the Loan but the village still has fewer than 350 dwellings.